aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/color-brightness-adjustments/change-png-background-color-java-aspose-imaging/_index.md

 Alternatively, download the latest version from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).

 #### License Acquisition Steps
-1. **Free Trial**: Start with a temporary license to explore features.
+1. **Free Trial** – Start with a temporary license to explore features.
-2. **Temporary License**: Available on their site if you want to test without limitations.
+2. **Temporary License** – Available on their site if you need a short‑term key.
-3. **Purchase**: Full licensing options are available at [Aspose Purchase](https://purchase.aspose.com/buy).
+3. **Purchase** – Full licensing options are available at [Aspose Purchase](https://purchase.aspose.com/buy).

 ### Basic Initialization and Setup

-After setting up your project, initialize Aspose.Imaging for Java by configuring the license as follows:
+After adding the dependency, configure the license:

 ```java
 License license = new License();
 license.setLicense("Path to your license file");
 ```

-## Implementation Guide
+## How to change PNG background color – Step‑by‑Step Guide

-Let’s implement our solution step-by-step.

-### Feature 1: Load PNG Image
+### Step 1: Load PNG Image (Feature 1)

-**Overview**: We start by loading a PNG image from a specified directory.

-#### Step 1: Import Necessary Classes and Setup
+**Overview** – Load the source PNG from disk.

 ```java
 import com.aspose.imaging.Image;